 Meet the Board

-Melanie Sinohui is currently the President of AzCB’s Central Arizona Chapter, Chair of the AzCB Convention Committee, on the board and various committees of the American Council of the Blind Next Generation and the Council of Citizens with Low Vision, International, as well as on several ACB national committees and resides in Phoenix, AZ.
-She has been involved in ACB at the national, state and local levels since the mid-1990s in Texas, West Virginia and California, elected to the Board of Directors for ACB Texas when she was 20 and was the 2005 Durward K. McDaniel (DKM) First-Timer winner for the West.
+Melanie Sinohui is currently the President of AzCB’s Central Arizona Chapter, 2nd Vice President of ACB Next Generation as well as their Convention Committee Co-Chair, Secretary of the Council of Citizens with Low Vision International, as well as part of the ACB Employment Committee, DKM Fund Committee and ACB Media Support Committee.
+She resides in Phoenix and has been involved in ACB at the national, state and local levels since the mid-1990s in Texas, West Virginia and California, elected to the Board of Directors for ACB Texas when she was 20 and was the 2005 Durward K. McDaniel (DKM) First-Timer winner for the West.

 Melanie obtained her Bachelor’s degree in Journalism with a Public Relations concentration from the University of North Texas and her Masters degree in Project Management.
 In her spare time, she spent the last 15 years at a telecommunications company and has recently started a new chapter as Process Improvement Process Engineer at a financial banking institution.